MFI interest rates

 MFI interest rate statistics cover all interest rates that monetary financial institutions (MFIs) resident in the euro area – except central banks and money market funds – apply to euro-denominated deposits from and loans to households and non-financial corporations resident in the euro area countries.

 These harmonised statistics are used for the analysis of monetary developments and the monetary transmission mechanism as well as for the monitoring of financial stability.

 Bank interest rates dashboard

-The data are released on the 30th working day after the end of each reference period.
+The data are released on the 23rd working day following the end of each reference month.